infinum/dotnet-handbook/Best practices/Clean code.md

 </br>

-##### Clean code practices :
+##### Clean code reflects in :
-* simple to read, elegant and efficient.
+* Elegant, efficient and simple to read code.
-* It is self-explanatory, logic straightforward, without the need of explanatory comments.
+* It is self-explanatory, logic is straightforward, without the need of explanatory comments.
-* favors exception throwing instead of error codes, and has complete error handling
+* If favors exception throwing instead of error codes, and has complete and centralized error handling.
-* it should reflect SOLID principles, especially single responsibility.
+* It should reflect SOLID principles, especially single responsibility.
-* does not contain code duplications
+* It does not contain code duplications across modules and multiple projects.
-* it favors composition over inheritance (does not contain class explosion) and utilizes design patterns.
+* It favors composition over inheritance (does not contain class explosion) and utilizes design patterns.
-* it is easy to test
+* It is easy to test.
+* It is well formatted.
+* It follows well defined naming conventions and coding style is consistent.
+* Classes tend to be small and methods does not have long list of input parameters.
-* It is well formatted
+* It is well (and consistiently) organized on the directory, project and solution level.

 </br>